 Web.com is an Internet services provider to small- and medium-sized businesses; the company is based in Jacksonville, Fla.
 It became the title sponsor of the tour on June 27, 2012, when it replaced Nationwide Insurance in that role.

-Beginning in 2013, the Web.com Tour "regular season" will be followed by the Web.com Tour Finals, a series of tournaments that will be the main method of earning PGA Tour membership.
+Beginning in 2013, the Web.com Tour "regular season" is followed by the Web.com Tour Finals, a series of tournaments that is the main method of earning PGA Tour membership.

 Also Known As ...:

 Ben Hogan Tour - 1990-93

 Web.com Tour - 2012-

 The Ben Hogan Company golf manufacturer was the tour's first sponsor, followed by Nike Inc. Buy.com is an online discount retailer, and, as noted, Nationwide is an insurance company.